What is the Ruth and Joe Freed Fellowship Program?

 Fellowship recipients are provided with a generous honorarium in recognition of their accomplishments and with a travel stipend in order to attend the Retreat.

 Who is eligible to apply?

 There is no formal application.
 Fellows are selected through a rigorous by-invitation-only process by our program committee.
-Prospective fellows are chosen both on the basis of their ongoing accomplishments in Yiddish and Jewish culture and on the promise of their development and benefit as leaders in the program.
+Prospective fellows are chosen both on the basis of their ongoing accomplishments in Yiddish and Jewish culture, on the promise of their development, and on their benefit as leaders in the program.
 Attention is paid to balancing background, strengths, and areas of expertise, and to fitting Fellows into the larger artistic program at the Summer Retreat.

 Who are the Freed Fellows?

 KlezKanada’s Freed Fellows come from every corner of the world and from many fields and areas of expertise.
 They are musicians, vocalists, visual artists, scholars, technical experts, arts management professionals, and so much more.
 Often alumni of our Azrieli Scholarship Program, Fellows have gone on to perform globally, create acclaimed projects, and to lead and shape the landscape of contemporary Jewish culture.
 Former Fellows can also be found among KlezKanada’s faculty and staff.